slower-master/Introduction-to-web-development-ACA-project-/README.md

 # Introduction-to-web-development-
-Name: Adit Jain
+<b>Name:</b> Adit Jain

-Roll-No: 200038
+<b>Roll-No:</b> 200038

+<b>First two Week work done:</b>
-First two Week work: Learnt basic HTML and HTML tags like divs, sections, forms, a tag, etc.
+<br>Learnt basic HTML and HTML tags and elements like divs, sections, forms and its elements, a-tag, img, etc. and their respective attributes.

+<b>3-4th week work done:</b>
-3-4th week work done: Learnt various CSS properties of elements, flexboxes, transitions, pseudo-elements of a class, etc.
+<br>Learnt various CSS properties of elements, flexboxes, transitions, pseudo-elements of a class, their stylizations with and without using classes and ids, etc.